athanzli/benchmarking_multiomics_biomarker_identification_methods/README.md

 This repository provides a benchmark pipeline to evaluate the biomarker identification performance of multi-omics integration methods.
 Five real-world TCGA datasets with systematically curated gold-standard biomarker sets are provided for comprehensive evaluation.
 The user can conveniently run their method and compare its performance with 20 other baselines.

-For more information, see our manuscript *Benchmarking computational methods for multi-omics biomarker discovery in cancer*.
+For more information, see our [manuscript](https://doi.org/10.64898/2025.12.18.695266) *Benchmarking computational methods for multi-omics biomarker discovery in cancer*

 ---